 WordPress is continuously growing and has become a very popular CMS.
-As much as it became popular, hackers also took a keen interest in breaking its security.
-Security in WordPress is the most sensitive and essential issue.
+As it became popular, hackers also took a keen interest in breaking its security, which is the most sensitive and essential issue in WordPress.

 To make it not get attacked, you must provide security to your site because it is always better safe than sorry.